craftcms/webhooks/README.md

 The attributes listed here (separated by newlines) will be passed to the `$extraFields` argument of the user/sender/event-property’s [toArray()](https://www.yiiframework.com/doc/api/2.0/yii-base-arrayabletrait#toArray()-detail) method (if it has one).

 For “Extra Event Attributes”, each attribute should be prefixed with the name of the property and a dot (e.g. `element.author` will include the `author` attribute of an `$element` property).

+### Toggling Webhooks

+Webhooks can be enabled or disabled from both the Webhooks index page and within their Edit Webhook pages.

+Only enabled webhooks will send webhook requests when their corresponding events are triggered.

 ## Integrating with Task Automation Tools